Is your car dirtier than a toilet? Research says yes

 Think about how often you actually deep-clean your car.
 For most people, it's not very frequent.
 Cars are enclosed spaces, making them perfect for bacteria to thrive, especially when not cleaned regularly.
 Plus, think of all the different things you use your car for.
 From muddy shoes to suitcases packed for a road trip, the things you load in your vehicle often leave behind dirt and germs.

-Interestingly, the study also highlighted that bacteria levels could vary based on how frequently a car is cleaned, with cars cleaned less often harbouring significantly higher levels of germs.
+Interestingly, the study also highlighted that bacterial levels could vary with how often a car is cleaned, with cars cleaned less often harbouring significantly higher levels of germs.
 Food-related bacteria were particularly prevalent, pointing to eating in vehicles as a major contributor.
 These findings highlight the importance of regular cleaning and disinfecting car interiors to minimize health risks.

 Another big reason is eating or drinking in the car.
 Snack crumbs and drink spills can get stuck in hard-to-reach places, like under the seats or in tiny cracks.
 These leftover bits of food and drink become a breeding ground for bacteria.